 - We use our learning powers and our Come and See experiences to help us grow in dignity.
 We are also encouraged to be more independent through self-registration and lunch choices, investigative play, snack time and changing clothing and footwear.

 Each half term we will introduce a new learning power to our class.
 We talk about how we can show that particular learning power, and how it helps us improve our work.
 For each Learning Power we have a Learning Power buddy.
 Each week a child is chosen who has been the Learning Power star.
 We celebrate this in class and with our families at home.
-Our Learning Powers for the Spring term are:
+Our Learning Powers for the Summer term are:

 Giving children access to good quality children’s books and poetry lies at the core of the curriculum at St John Fisher.
 Each term the children will explore a picture book by a renowned children’s author, a poem and a traditional tale.
 We will use a number of strategies to enable the children to develop their language, writing and love of reading.
 These include Pie Corbett’s Talk for Writing and Jane Considine’s Foundation Fantastics.
 Both these strategies, along with the Prime area of Communication and Language support and enable our children to develop their vocabulary and oracy skills.

 Each focus text will have an enticing moment at the start and experiences along the way to enrich their understanding of the story/poem.